jnhuang02/cse15l-lab-reports/lab-report-1-week-2.md

 ![optimize](Optimizing-remote-running.png)

 For me to meet the challenge of saving and running the java code remotely, I copied and pasted the scp command from step 4.
 This took 3 keystrokes.
 One to highlight the text, one to copy, and one to paste.
 To run the command remotely, I used the up arrow to access the previous ssh comand from before.
 I copy and pasted the ```; java WhereAm I``` from the cse 15L website.
 This took 6 steps.
 Three keystrokes to access a previous command, and three keystrokes to copy and paste.
+So overall it takes 9 steps.

 ![Keystroke count](Keystrokes-count.png)